imarc/craft-dbsessions/README.md

 # Craft DB Sessions Handler

-For Craft 2.x
+For Craft 2.x.
+Sets up a database sesssion handler using Craft's existing DB and Caching libraries to ensure that only a single database connection is ever created.

+This is not a true Craft plugin, but is best distributed as one.

-## Installation & Usage
+## Installation

+Install through composer (recommended):

+    composer require imarc/craft-dbsessions

-Install through composer (recommended) or manually place all files into a `craft/plugins/dbsessions` directory.
+Alternatively place all files into a `craft/plugins/dbsessions` directory.

+## Usage

-Finally add the following at the very top of your `public/index.php` file:
+Add the following at the very top of your `public/index.php` file:

     require __DIR__ . '/../craft/plugins/dbsessions/SessionHandler.php';
     \Imarc\CraftDatabaseSessions\SessionHandler::register();